ianyian/readmyobject/SUPPORT.md

 3. **Good Lighting** ✅

-   - Ensure chips are well-lit
+   - Ensure objects are well-lit
    - Avoid shadows and glare
    - Natural lighting works best

 4. **Clear View** ✅

-   - Keep chips visible in frame
+   - Keep objects visible in frame
-   - Don't overlap chips too much
+   - Minimize overlapping objects
    - Hold camera steady

 5. **Use Live Detection** ✅
    - More accurate than photo detection
    - Can adjust angle in real-time
    - Tap to pause and verify count

+**Educational Purpose:** This app demonstrates YOLOv8 COCO object detection capabilities for learning and experimentation.

 ### For Best Performance